xaya/xaya_tutorials/Mover.md

 ## ProcessBackwards

 The `ProcessBackwards` callback is similar to the `ProcessForward` callback in some ways.
-However, its purpose is to rewind the game state by 1 move, i.e. 1 block.
+However, its purpose is to rewind the game state by 1 block.

 In `ProcessForward`, we produced undo data.
 Here we consume that undo data.